 St John’s – based public relations and marketing agency, Conscious Communications, has announced education charity Red Balloon as its 2017/2018 Charity of the Year.

-The team at Conscious Communications voted unanimously to support the charity pro-bono, both on a strategic level and through a public relations and marketing programme, which will aim to raise the profile of the charity’s work.
+The team at Conscious Communications voted unanimously to support the charity pro-bono, both on a strategic level and through a public relations and marketing programme, which will aim to raise the profile of the charity’s work to help people learn how to get out of debt and help them at the same time when going through rough times.

 Alison Taylor, Managing Director, Conscious Communications, said: “We have chosen to dedicate time this year to working with this inspiring charity to enable more young people to make use of the fabulous services Red Balloon has to offer.
 The charity’s values are closely aligned with our own, and we are very much looking forward to making a real difference, with local impact.”